pism/pism/doc/sphinx/manual/practical-usage.rst

        :config:`output.sizes.medium`, :config:`output.sizes.big`, and
        :config:`output.sizes.big_2d` list the written variables for those sizes.

-Table :numref:`tab-stdout` lists the controls on what is printed to the standard output.
+:numref:`tab-stdout` lists the controls on what is printed to the standard output.
 Note the ``-help`` and ``-usage`` options for getting help at the command line.

 .. list-table:: Options controlling PISM's standard output